fin-hypergrid/core/src/jsdoc/tutorials/cell-editors.md

 #### Assignment

 Cells are only editable when assigned a cell editor.
+There are two ways of making such an assignment:
+* **Declaratively** at setup time
+* **Programmatically** at render time

 Declaratively, by defining the `editor` render property at setup time: